dr-m/atomic_sync/README.md

 The instrumentation has been tested with clang++-14, clang++-15, and GCC 12.
 The program `test_mutex`, which does not use `atomic_shared_mutex`, has been tested with GCC 11 `-fsanitize=thread`.

+The program `test_native_mutex` demonstrates how a user-defined `mutex_storage` (based on POSIX `pthread_mutex_t` or Microsoft Windows `SRWLOCK`) can be used with `atomic_mutex`.
+That program will report bogus ThreadSanitizer data race warnings when built with GCC 12 for GNU/Linux, presumably because the built-in instrumentation for `pthread_mutex_t` interferes with the additional instrumentation in `atomic_mutex`.

 ### Lock elision